Best described as alert, active, independent and friendly, the West Highland White Terrier is instantly recognizable.

 Today, most of these dogs are housepets and owners do not expect them to hunt vermin.
 However, the digging, chasing and roaming are all still part of the packaged deal that comes with these friendly loyal pets.

 If there is no fenced in yard in which to romp and play, it is advisible to keep your Westie on a leash.
 When outdoors at all times.

 Watch dog yes, Guard dog, no.

 They do bark but are not considered yappy.
-If you happen to get a puppy that frequently barks, a little extra training will help him learn when it is inapproprate to bark.
+If you happen to get a puppy that frequently barks, a little extra training will help him learn when it is inappropriate to bark.

 Don’t rule out the West Highland White Terrier just because they are all white.
 White is beautiful, but you might think that it is nearly impossible to keep that gorgeous coat looking white.
 You might be surprised.

 The Westie has a double coat with an inner coat being soft, and the outer coat being harsh.
 Puppies have one coat—the outer hair.
 Their soft inner hairs will not grow in until about a year old.
 Grooming a show Westie is very involved, but for the pet, grooming is less intense.